Pellston Regional Airport: Terminal

 The current terminal serves as baggage claim, check-in, ticketing, TSA checkpoint and gates.
 Owing to the airport being very small in size and the number of flights, only two gates are necessary and both are located in the terminal.
 Since 2009, travel services and offices have been placed at the end of baggage claim.
-On a normal day, three or four people operate this airport.
-One airline representative manages check-in, ticketing and works as the gate agent.
-One is a TSA Senior Agent.
+Airline representatives manage check-in, ticketing and work as the gate agents.
 The others are ground crew and baggage services.
-Delta/SkyWest currently has two aircraft in use; both are 50-seat Canadair Regional Jets 100/200 series (CRJ-200).
+Delta/SkyWest currently has two aircraft in use; both are 76-seat Canadair Regional Jets 700/900 series.